 The pool of the molten metal should progress evenly down the seam as the weld is being made.

-The rod should not be melted above the puddle and allowed to drip into
+The end of the welding rod should be melted by placing it in the puddle under the protection of the enveloping flame.
+The rod should not be melted above the puddle and allowed to drip into it.